 Several types of drugs can help relieve some of the symptoms associated with menopause.

 Paroxetine (an antidepressant) can help relieve hot flashes.
 Gabapentin, an antiseizure drug, and other antidepressants (such as desvenlafaxine, fluoxetine, sertraline, or venlafaxine) are somewhat effective at relieving hot flashes.
-Antidepressants A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more may also help relieve depression, anxiety, and irritability.
+Antidepressants Drug therapy for depression may also help relieve depression, anxiety, and irritability.
 However, none of these drugs are as effective at relieving symptoms of menopause as hormone therapy.

 A sleep aid Treatment The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
 Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more is sometimes recommended to relieve insomnia.

 Some women take medicinal herbs and other supplements to relieve hot flashes, irritability, mood changes, and memory loss.
 However, black cohosh, other medicinal herbs (such as dong quai, evening primrose, ginseng, and St. John’s wort), and over-the-counter drugs do not appear to be more effective than placebo Placebos Placebos are substances that are made to resemble drugs but do not contain an active drug.
 (See also Overview of Drugs.)
 A placebo is made to look exactly like a real drug but is made of an... read more , which works about 50% of the time.
 Also, such remedies are not regulated as drugs are.
-That is, their manufacturers are not required to show that they are safe or effective, and what their ingredients are and how much of each ingredient a product contains are not standardized (see Overview of Dietary Supplements/Safety and Effectiveness Safety and Effectiveness Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include healing approaches and therapies that historically have not been included in conventional, mainstream... read more ).
+That is, their manufacturers are not required to show that they are safe or effective, and what their ingredients are and how much of each ingredient a product contains are not standardized (see Overview of Dietary Supplements/Safety and Effectiveness Safety and Effectiveness Dietary supplements are used by about 75% of Americans.
+They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM)... read more ).

 Studies of soy protein have had mixed results.
 One soy product, called S-equol, may help relieve hot flashes in some women.